 Create a delicate, embossed thank you card that echoes springtime feelings by following the below tutorial.
 This tutorial will explain how to use the embossing folder within your die cutting machine, and how to then accentuate the embossed illustration using watercolour brush markers.

-Trim the outer edges of the watercolour embossed panel so that it is slightly smaller than the card front.
+7. Trim the outer edges of the watercolour embossed panel so that it is slightly smaller than the card front.
+Place to one side.

 8. Print off the lettering template, and use this as a guide to create a hand lettered caption to fill the aperture.
 Use the brush tip of a green pen, to write straight onto the card blank front.
 Add more pressure on the downward strokes creating a thicker line.
 Use lighter pressure on all the upward strokes for a finer line to complete the brush lettered look.

 9. Secure the embossed watercolour to the front of the card blank with 3D adhesive foam pads.